gitmohamed/link-shorty/README.md

 ### Installation

-_To use this app follow the steps below._
+_To install/clone this app follow the steps below._

 1. Clone the repo